kseniagorska/FinTech/README.md

 ## FinTech
-> "Python program that automates the tasks associated with valuing microlending loans."
+> Python program that automates the tasks associated with valuing microlending loans.